Below you’ll find a selection of Frequently Asked Questions. If you require any further information, please do not hesitate to contact SMET.

 Get the polished look in a fraction of the time

-Joris Smet, Director of Smet Building Products Ltd, says, “it’s not often we see a game-changer in this long established industry.
+Joris Smet, Director of Smet Building Products Ltd, says, “it’s not often we see a game-changer in this long-established industry.
 However, our German manufacturing partner, Sopro have really done it this time.
-The unique properties of this pumpable, rapid-set screed really sets it’s self apart.
+The unique properties of this pumpable, rapid-set screed really set it’s self apart.
 Particularly useful for thin UFH systems, fast-track and tightly scheduled screed laying, the product offers the option of final polishing to a contemporary, visually appealing terrazzo-style surface”.

-Rapidur® FE 678 Self Levelling Screed is a polymer-modified, ready-to-use dry mix for production of rapid-set screeds allowing early flooring installation.
+Rapidur® FE 678 Self Levelling Screed is a polymer-modified, ready-to-use dry mix for the production of rapid-set screeds allowing early flooring installation.
 Grade CT-C25-F5 to DIN EN 13 813.
 It’s suitable for heated screeds, bonded screeds and unbonded screeds (on separating or insulation layer).
-Can be used as base for all types of floor covering, e. g. ceramic, natural stone, textile and elastic flooring, and it’s particularly suitable for a wide range of thin-coat heating systems.
-Conveniently, no extra sand needs to be added on site and the pumped screed offers excellent workability and hardened mortar properties thanks to Sopro’s Mikrodur® technology.
+It can be used as a base for all types of floor covering, e. g. ceramic, natural stone, textile and elastic flooring, and it’s particularly suitable for a wide range of thin-coat heating systems.
+Conveniently, no extra sand needs to be added on-site and the pumped screed offers excellent workability and hardened mortar properties thanks to Sopro’s Mikrodur® technology.